shirshendubhowmick/golang-data-structures/README.md

 Packages of commonly used data structures and algorithms.
 Supports go module.

-## Note: This is a WIP, contributions are welcomed.
+## Note: This is a WIP project, contributions are welcomed.

 ## Table of contents
 * [Quickstart](#Quickstart)